watzon/64gram-installer/README.md

 - If `~/.local/bin` is not in your PATH, the script will prompt you to add it.
 Follow the instructions provided by the script to update your PATH.
 - Ensure you have the necessary permissions to execute the script and write to the installation directories.

-## Uninstallation

-To uninstall 64Gram, manually remove the binaries from `~/.local/bin`, the icon from `~/.local/share/icons/hicolor/256x256/apps`, and the desktop file from `~/.local/share/applications`.

 ## License

 This script is provided under the MIT License.
 See the LICENSE file for more details.